 The Divorce Decree

-Alternatively, if there were no agreement, i.e. no MSA, and the divorce were contested before the court (or a jury) , the decree will set forth the terms of the ruling.
+Alternatively, if there were no agreement, i.e. no MSA, and the divorce was contested before the court (or a jury), the decree will set forth the terms of the ruling.

 After the divorce decree has been signed by a judge, it will then be filed with the court clerk.
 The trial court that entered the decree retains “plenary jurisdiction” (meaning power to amend or revise terms of the decree) for 30-days after the decree gets entered.
 After the 30-days lapse, the decree truly becomes “final.”